How do court reporters type so fast?

 The long answer

 A stenographer usually presses three or more keys simultaneously (known as "chords") for each syllable or sound of a word.
 Take "STOP," for example.
-A stenographer would type S and T on the left side because that's the first part of the word, O on the bottom for the vowel, and P on the right because it's the ending sound of the word.
+A stenographer would type S and T on the left side (the first part of the word), O on the bottom (for the vowel), and P on the right (for the ending sound).
+This technique is key to maintaining a fast court reporter typing speed without pressing individual keys for each letter.

-For example, if they want to type a syllable that starts or ends with M, they will type P and H together.
-And since vowels don't sound the same in every word (e.g. "bAt" with a short A sound; and "bAit" with a long A sound), there are codes for those sounds as well.
-When all these codes are used, the shorthand looks nonsensical, but it makes sense to a trained stenographer
+For example, if they need to type a syllable that starts or ends with M, they will type P and H together as a combination code.
+Also, since vowels don't sound the same in every word (e.g. "bAt" with a short A sound versus "bAit" with a long A sound), there are specific codes for those varying phonetic sounds as well.
+When all these specialized codes are used together, the shorthand often looks nonsensical to an untrained eye, but it makes perfect sense to a trained stenographer.

-To make the process even faster, stenographers often program their own abbreviations for commonly used phrases, like "May it please the court."
+To make the process even faster and boost their overall speed, expert stenographers often program their own abbreviations or "macros" for commonly used courtroom phrases, like "May it please the court."
+This strategic shortcut allows them to significantly reduce the number of necessary keystrokes, further increasing their court reporter typing speed.

 Curious about how the world works?